Skip to content

 Running --> [*]: session close (turn is cancelled first)

-2. Cancellation is cooperative.
-Destroying the agent or closing the session signals the turn to stop; it unwinds at the next convenient point and produces TurnComplete(Cancelled).
+3. Cancellation is cooperative.
+A Cancel, destroying the agent, or closing the session signals the turn to stop; it unwinds at the next convenient point and produces TurnComplete(Cancelled).

 What an agent owns